Reevoc/Enhancing-Protein-Structure-Analysis/README.md

 Regarding the models, there isn't a definitive winner that stands out.
 However, model 2 demonstrates superior performance compared to the other models when we exclude the unclassified data.
 Conversely, when including the unclassified data, model 3 shows better performance than the other models.
 These observations suggest that the models' effectiveness may be influenced by the presence of unclassified data and the specific data context in each scenario.

-Additional information about the distribution of predictions is provided in the appendices for model_2 without "Unclassified" class and model_3 with "Unclassified" class (respectively Figure4 and Figure5).
+Additional information about the distribution of predictions is provided,in the appendix section at the end of the document, for model_2 without "Unclassified" class and for model_3 with "Unclassified" class (respectively Figure4 and Figure5).

 ### K-fold